eliashaeussler/phpunit-attributes/docs/attributes/forbids-class.md

 ## Configuration

-By default, test cases requiring existent classes are skipped.
+By default, test cases forbidding existent classes are skipped.
 However, this behavior can be configured by using the `handleAvailableClasses` extension parameter.
 If set to `fail`, test cases with available classes will fail (defaults to `skip`):